Kah-Hun-Tee/alx-low_level_programming/0x02-functions_nested_loops/README.md

-working on Functions and Nested loops in C programming
+working on Functions and Nested loops in C programming.
+So challenging